 As I have a membership for Delamere Forest, do I still need to pay for Christmas at Delamere Forest?

 *Membership must be valid when you purchase tickets and on the date of visit.
-If you do not present a valid Delamere Forest membership card on arrival, you will be charged the balance of the discounted tickets you have purchased.
+If you do not present a valid Delamere Forest membership card on arrival, you will be charged your for parking space.